 An initial fraud alert requires creditors to take extra steps to verify your identity before accessing your credit report or opening new lines of credit in your name.
 After you place a fraud alert, all three credit bureaus are required by law to automatically send you a free credit report.
-This fraud alert will remain on your credit file for at least 90 days.
+This fraud alert will remain on your credit file for one year.

 When you receive your credit reports, review them carefully.
 Look to see whether there are any accounts that you did not open, unexplained debts, or other actions that you didn't take.